 # Managing Prompts

-> Create, test, and manage prompts in the HoneyHive Playground.
+> Create, test, version, and manage prompts in the HoneyHive Playground.
+Iterate on templates, compare models, and deploy prompt versions to your projects.

 The Playground lets you create and iterate on prompts without writing code.
 Use it to: